 - Overwhelming majority are supratentorial (~90%): parasagittal, convexity, sphenoid wing, olfactory groove

-- Infratentorial (~10%): most commonly within the CPA cistern
+- Infratentorial (~10%): most commonly within the cerebellopontine angle (CPA) cistern

 - Optic nerve sheath or intraventricular locations may be seen

-- Uncommonly arise extracranially: sinonasal, parotid, intraoasseous, or skin
+- Uncommonly arise extracranially: sinonasal, parotid, intraosseous, or skin

 - Single or multiple

-- Adults are most commonly affected (40-60 years); children in cases of NF-2
+- Adults (40–60 years old) are most commonly affected; children in cases of NF-2

-- Presenting symptoms dependent on tumor size and location
+- Presenting symptoms depend on tumor size and location

 - Mass effect on adjacent structures resulting in seizures, hemiparesis, visual field defects, cranial nerve defects